 Bad luck.
 You definitely need to brush up on your electric car knowledge.
 It is, after all, the future.

 Bad luck.
-It’s helpful but many think it should be more generous.
+The answer is 2.
+The current grant is helpful but many think it should be more generous.

 Bad luck.
+The answer is 1.
 This is a feature of all electric cars so it’s helpful to know what it is.

 Bad luck.
+The answer is 2.
 One of the problems with electric cars is there is no specific standard for things as yet.

 Bad luck.
+The answer is 3.
 Running costs are one of the main reasons for going electric.

 Bad luck!
+The answer is 2.
 A lot of people are surprised that there’s more than one kind!